My rating: 3 of 5 stars

 Out there, all around them to the last fringes of occupancy, were Toobfreex at play in the video universe, the tropic isle, the Long Branch Saloon, the Starship Enterprise, Hawaiian crime fantasies, cute kids in make-believe living rooms with invisible audiences to laugh at whatever they did, baseball highlights, Vietnam footage, helicopter gunships and firefights, and midnight jokes, and talking celebrities, and a slave girl in a bottle, and Arnold the pig, and here was Doc, on the natch, caught in a low-level bummer he couldn’t find a way out of, about how the Psychedelic Sixties, this little parenthesis of light, might close after all, and all be lost, taken back into darkness…how a certain hand might reach terribly out of darkness and reclaim the time, easy as taking a joint from a doper and stubbing it out for good.

 I am capable of feeling some of the pull of this ’60s longing, though not all of it.
 The ease of taking the doper’s joint bespeaks the flaw at the heart of psychedelia as a way of life, and I am basically convinced that our evilly inescapable media surround is the material correlate of the doper’s phantasmagoria anyway.
 The novel’s title, with its allusion to a category in insurance referring to unavoidable misfortune, is something to take seriously.
 But if vice is inherent (the phrase lying behind “inherent vice” is “original sin,” as Doc himself points out), then a revolutionary is a silly thing to be.
 But a knight-errant?
-Well, I would rather be a knight-errant than a mere cop; but then I am not really anything, just a scribbler.
-A scribbler, I guess, is a grail quester today, at least since Baudelaire or even, what, Chatterton.
-I am supposed to think that this is romantic, but I am coming to think that it actually pretty well sucks.
+Well, I would rather be a knight-errant than a cop; but then I am not really anything, just a scribbler.
+A scribbler, I guess, serves as a grail quester today, at least since Baudelaire or even, what, Chatterton.

 As I said, the novel’s prose and its imagery aesthetically delighted me for about 50 pages, and then it became like too much ice cream (a deliberate effect? a comment on the surfeit of pleasures that killed the ’60s?), and I had to struggle to the end.
 In said end, I found the plot both incomprehensible and unmemorable, the theme a bit too easy, and the language utterly enviable (from a writerly perspective).
 “Pynchon Lite,” Kakutani said—I hope so, if I am ever to get past page 100 of Gravity’s Rainbow.
 But let me end on a good moment, when Doc looks from the sea to the beach and sees the vision—maybe too simple, but as unforgettable as are all simple and true visions, even if other visions are equally true—of weighty authority in pursuit of light anarchy: